Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/DualSSR16_hw/README.md

 make clean data aie aiesim aiesimviz
 ```

-The output display (in the console or log section of Vitis Analyzer) of the average throughput gives different values for the 2 instances just because the reference time taken for G1 and G2 is the same while G1 starts before G2:
+The output display (in the console or log section of the Vitis Analyzer) shows different average throughput values for the two instances.
+This occurs because the reference time for G1 and G2 is the same, while G1 starts before G2:

-- G1 (filenames PhaseOut_N_K_15 finishing with 15) output throughput is around 3900MB/s
+- G1 (filenames PhaseOut_N_K_15 finishing with 15) output throughput is around 3900 MB/s
-- G2 (filenames PhaseOut_N_K_25 finishing with 25) output throughput is around 4000MB/s
+- G2 (filenames PhaseOut_N_K_25 finishing with 25) output throughput is around 4000 MB/s

-In the 'Array view' one can see clearly the 2 instances with all input and output filenames.
+In the 'Array view', you can see the two instances with all input and output filenames.

-## Build hardware and generate `sd_card.img`
+## Build Hardware and Generate `sd_card.img`

 Type `make all_hw` and go grab a coffee!
-This will take 1 or 2h to compile graph and PL kernels, link the system and generate an SD card image.
+This takes 1 to 2 hours to compile graph and PL kernels, link the system, and generate an SD card image.

-Once you have flashed an SDCard with the generated image, you can use it to test various XRT profile and trace features.
+After you have flashed an SD card with the generated image, you can use it to test various XRT profile and trace features.

-### Logging in for the first time
+### Logging in for the First Time

-copy your sd_card.img on a micro-sd card and insert it in the board.
-You may have your own way to do this, but let me give you mine.
+Copy your sd_card.img to a micro-SD card and insert it in the board.

 - First boot: default user is `petalinux` and you set the password to p.
 - sudo su and change the password of root `passwd root`: set it to r.